 “The man who had genius, who had the brains to work, and had the cunning and was really entitled to the credit of getting the thing through, was Judge [E. B.] Crocker … He was a man of very clear head and very keen intellect, and much greater ability than Charley Crocker.”

 His zealous work ethic served the Central Pacific Railroad well.
-He managed corporate acquisitions, dealt with local governments, served as a principle adviser, and handled legal disputes.
+He managed corporate acquisitions, dealt with local governments, served as a principal adviser, and handled legal disputes.
 Edwin also supervised public relations and kept track of the railroad’s progress.
 It was these latter duties that led him to employ the project’s photographers, Andrew Russell and Alfred Hart.

 E. B. sent thousands of pictures to his partner Collis Huntington.
 Huntington had little interest in the photo’s aesthetic nature.
 He wanted incontrovertible proof of progress to show investors.
 E. B., on the other hand, appreciated the sophistication of images — particularly Hart’s.
 Edwin. wanted images that were as big and dramatic as the railroad itself.
 It was an unusual move, given the medium’s infancy.
 However, it was hardly a usual move for E. B., who had long supported the arts.

 Edwin’s contribution to the First Transcontinental Railroad has largely been forgotten, despite his influential role.
 Fredrick Low, the former Governor of California, noted, “The man who had genius, who had the brains to work, and had the cunning and was really entitled to the credit of getting the thing through, was Judge [E. B.] Crocker … He was a man of very clear head and very keen intellect, and much greater ability than Charley Crocker.”

 "His Name Is Cut into Our Mountains"